NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 When you acquire a new device, follow this three-step process to add an RSA software token:

-#.
 Email rdhpcs.aim.help@noaa.gov to open an OTRS ticket.
-Use the
-   subject line: Token for New Device - First.Last.
+Use the subject line: Token for New Device - First.Last.
-#.
 Go to `<https://aim.rdhpcs.noaa.gov/ AIM>`_.
-Click **Make a request
-   for an RSA token**, fill out the form, submit.
-When that form is received, you'll receive email including a URL and activation code.
+Click **Make a request for an RSA token**, fill out the form, submit.
+When that form is received, you'll receive an email with instructions about how to activate and import your software token.
-   Open that URL from your device and submit the activation code.
+Copy and paste the URL from the email using your device and submit the activation code.
-#.
-When the software token is working on your new phone, delete the
-   token from your old device.
+When the software token is working on your new phone, delete the token from your old device.

 .. _rsa_hardware_token_activation: